On this page |

 python handle for translating/rotating/scaling a geometry.

-The python handle example code is available in the Viewer Handle Browser, make sure to look them up.
+The python handle examples are available in the Viewer Handle Browser, make sure to look them up.

 There is almost no difference between the workflow used for controlling Python handles and built-in handles.
 For instance, users should be able to use the UI features below when using either built-in or Python handles: